Fake Sony 32GB 64GB 120GB 360GB 500GB Micro Vault USB Flash Drives Available on eBay!

 You can now buy a genuine super sized fake Sony Micro Vault drive on eBay!
 These drives are designed for those who want a large capacity flash drive and are confident in Sony’s reputation.
 You can also buy less exotic versions with just the “Sony” brand name.
 These are special usb flash drives – designed to help you lose your precious data and of course empty your wallet too.

 The fake flash sellers who are eager to sell to you on eBay come in many guises.
 Some set up respectable looking listings – very business like.
 Others sport the home grown look of a local seller just trying to offer something nice at a reasonable price.
 Others are very crafty.
-FakeFlashNews, FightFlashFraud and SOSFakeFlash have already published other articles on the subject of counterfeits under the Sony brand name, just type “Sony” into the search box to see what is available at the site.
+FakeFlashNews and SOSFakeFlash have already published other articles on the subject of counterfeits under the Sony brand name, just type “Sony” into the search box to see what is available at the sites.

 In this article we will cover the latest seller discovered on eBay – lozzy_17, Sony Electronics Warning and Help, Where to find the real models produced by Sony and also present historical background on Alerts to Fake Sony Flash drives.
 We are even have the 16 report written by BJ Gleason available for download.

-Just this weekZahid issued urgent alerts at SOSFakeFlash about an ebay seller lozzy_17.
+Just this week Zahid issued urgent alerts at SOSFakeFlash about an ebay seller lozzy_17.
 Zahid has been paroling eBay for suspicious listings – he read the warning issued about Private Auctions by SOSFakeFlash and the need for volunteers to help.
 We fell off our chairs – What?
 Somebody is selling a 500GB Flash Memory Drive?
 You’ve got to be kidding!
 There aren’t going to be drives like that available to the public for several years.
 Why?
 They are not there yet in technology – miniaturizing the flash chips so they are the same size at current USB memory sticks will take some work!
 Selling at a consumer affordable price, that will also be a challenge.
 Right now the highest available size is 64GB and come from manufacturers of memory chips.

 This article is a MUST Read for anyone who has a Sony Counterfeit, needs help for a Sony counterfeit flash drive or wants to know what is a real or not real for Sony Flash Drives.